Faadal/deep-learning-indaba.github.io/aws-setup.md

 # Troubleshooting
+Here are some solutions to common issues.
+If you have a different issue or are still unsure, please post on Piazza and one of the tutors will get back to you.

 ### I can't find the deep-learning-indaba AMI
 Make sure that your AWS region is set to EU (London) as the image will only be visible in that region.

+### Nothing happens after browsing to http://**PASTE MY PUBLIC DNS**:5555
+Make sure you replaced the correct public dns correctly.
+If it still doesn't work, make sure that you followed the "configure security" section, as AWS will reject connections if you have not done this.